abhishekanandwade/Identity-Reconciliation/README.md

 ## Configure Database:

 - Set up a PostgreSQL database.
-- Update the database connection settings in config.js or .env file.
+- Update the database connection settings in .env file.
+- use the DDLs from ddl.sql to setup the database.

 ## Start the Server: